1 week in Cambodia: History, pristine beaches, and Angkor WAt

 Another common criminal activity that I heard of was of a similar nature, just that the local will pull up next to you in a tuktuk and snatch your purse or bag while you’re not paying attention.

-These (thankfully!!) did not happen to either of me, but I do believe it is important to be aware of what has happened to others in the past so you can take necessary precautions and prevent something like this from either ruining your trip or altering your mindset towards the people of the country.
+Neither of these (thankfully!!) happened to me, but I do believe it is important to be aware of what has happened to others in the past so you can take necessary precautions and prevent something like this from either ruining your trip or altering your mindset towards the people of the country.

 I always held my phone very tightly, and put it away when I could.
 Even when I was in the “safety” of the back of a tukuk, I had my bag across my body with a hand on the strap, just in case.
 As with any other country, stay aware of your surroundings, keep an eye (and a gorilla grip) on your belongings, and make smart choices!